Barry George: Previous criminal convictions and investigations

 George has been likened to a "lone obsessive, Walter Mitty-type figure" for his desire to impersonate famous figures.
 George adopted several pseudonyms, starting at school, where he used the name Paul Gadd, the real name of singer Gary Glitter.
-In 1980, after George failed in his attempt to join the Metropolitan Police, he posed as a policeman, having obtained false warrant cards.
-For this he was arrested and prosecuted.
+In March 1980, after George failed in his attempt to join the Metropolitan Police, he was arrested and charged for impersonating a police officer, having obtained false warrant cards.
 In May 1980, he appeared in court clad in glam rock clothing and untruthfully stated his name to be Paul Gadd.
 At Kingston Magistrates' Court he was convicted and fined £25.

 In the early 1980s he appeared in a local newspaper claiming to be the winner of the British Karate Championship; he was exposed as a fraud by another newspaper.

 In 1980, George joined the Territorial Army, but was discharged the following year.
 He then adopted the persona of SAS member Tom Palmer, one of the soldiers who ended the 1980 Iranian Embassy Siege.

-George was charged with two counts of indecent assault in June 1981; he was acquitted of indecent assault against one woman, and convicted of indecent assault against another woman, for which he received a three-month sentence, suspended for two years.
+In both March and August 1980, George was arrested and charged for indecent assault, going to trial on the two counts in June 1981; he was acquitted of indecent assault against one woman, and convicted of indecent assault against another woman, for which he received a three-month sentence, suspended for two years.
 Using the name Steve Majors, he claimed to be a stuntman and convinced a stadium to stage a show in which he would jump over four double-decker buses on roller skates; he injured himself attempting this stunt.
-In March 1983 George was convicted at the Old Bailey under the pseudonym of Steve Majors for the February 1982 attempted rape of a woman in Acton, for which he served 18 months of a 33-month sentence.
+In January 1983, George was charged with rape for a February 1982 sexual assault of a woman in Acton; in March 1983, he was convicted at the Old Bailey, untruthfully stating his name to be Steve Majors, for attempted rape in the February 1982 attack, for which he served 18 months of a 33-month sentence.
 On 10 January 1983, as was revealed after his arrest for the Dando murder, George had been found in the grounds of Kensington Palace, at that time the home of Prince Charles and Diana, Princess of Wales.
 He had been discovered hiding in the grounds wearing a balaclava and carrying a poem he had written to Prince Charles.